“My speakers cost more than my car.”

-Both are important investments, both serve practical and frivolous needs, and both vary greatly in terms of size, aesthetics, quality, performance and price.
-Yet, most people we know will spend weeks, if not months, researching, test-driving, haggling and, ultimately, purchasing a car, whereas those same shoppers are known to simply walk into a big-box electronics store, hear a demonstration and walk out with a set of speakers.
+Both are important investments, both serve practical and frivolous needs, and both vary greatly in terms of size, aesthetics, quality, performance, and price.
+Yet, most people we know will spend weeks, if not months, researching, test-driving, haggling and, ultimately, purchasing a new car, whereas those same shoppers are known to simply walk into a big-box electronics store, hear a demonstration, and walk out with a set of speakers.

-The truth is, the right set of speakers, if properly taken care of, will last longer than your car.
-Heck, they last a lot longer than most marriages these days — and will serve up decades of enjoyment without criticizing your taste in clothes or music.
+The truth is, the right set of speakers, if properly taken care of, will last significantly longer than your car.
 The key to sonic bliss is to empower yourself with knowledge, do a little research, and spend some time test driving before pulling the trigger.